md-zaman/kubernetes/notes-mm.md

 - Others

-Every information that we see when we run the kubectl get command is from the etcd server Everything that we do like adding additional nodes, pods etc is updated in etcd serer Only after it is updated in the etcd server, the change is considered complete.
+Every information that we see when we run the kubectl get command is from the etcd server Everything that we do like adding additional nodes, pods etc is updated in etcd server Only after it is updated in the etcd server, the change is considered complete.

 There two types of kuberenetes deployment shown in this course:
 - Deployment from scratch and
 - Using the kubeadm tool.
 Cluster from scratch
-If you setup your cluster from scratch then you have to deploy etcd and you have to download the binaries yourself. installing the binaries and configuring etcd as a service in your master node.
+If you setup your cluster from scratch then you have to deploy etcd and you have to download the binaries yourself- installing the binaries and configuring etcd as a service in your master node.
-There are many options passed to the service a number of them related to certificates. another one is:
+There are many options passed to the service.
+A number of them related to certificates. another one is:
 --advertise-client-urls https://${INTERNAL_IP}:2379 \\
 This is the address on which the etcd listens.
 It happens to be on the IP of the server and on the port 2379- the default port where etcd listens.